Computer MaintenanceFor Windows and including free 3rd-party maintenance apps

 When you do use your laptop, make sure you use it on a hard flat surface, as opposed to a carpet, so that air can easily flow underneath and up into the vents to keep it cool.

 You can't have a computer maintenance page without mentioning the word malware.
 Malware, short for malicious software, is any software used to disrupt computer operation, gather sensitive information, or gain access to private computer systems.

-If you want to find and remove malware from your PC, then you could try apps like Malwarebytes Anti-Malware Free.
+If you want to find and remove malware from your PC, then you could try apps like Malwarebytes Anti-Malware Free or other popular second opinion anti-malware apps.
 If you scan your PC and Malwarebytes finds anything important which you'd like to remove, you could then consider buying the full version.